sagemath/trac_to_gh/Issue 183.md

 # Issue 183: Regenerating files that hardcode the install PATH -- hangs forever during the install

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/183

 Original creator: was